Working with Friends of the Children has been one of the most fulfilling projects we have been able to work on so far.

 We are elated they welcomed the project.

 Believe it or not, organizing a cohort of teenagers can be difficult.
 Understanding this, we set up two primary shoots for the students and a third for any who couldn't commit to the schedule.
 We wanted to get as many photos for as many students as possible.
-With permission, some of our favorite photos are below.

 With special thanks to a gentleman named Bruce Sussman (KATU, Oregonian), who's tireless efforts helped us pitch the story, we got the attention of the politics editor at the Oregonian.
 The Oregonian sent a journalist to join the students at the Friends of the Children graduation ceremony to interview students and tell the story of their journey.
 You can read the full article here.